grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 As you see, we can easily write automated checks like this, using our primitive methods.
 However, this approach has some disadvantages:

 1. Every time we add a new test, we have to update the `Main()` method with a call to the new test.
 If we forget to add such a call, the test will never be run.
-At first it isn't a big deal, but as soon as we have dozens of tests, an omission will become hard to notice.
+At first, it isn't a big deal, but as soon as we have dozens of tests, an omission will become hard to notice.
-2. Imagine your system consists of more than one application -- you would have some problems trying to gather summary results for all of the applications that your system consists of.
+1. Imagine your system consists of more than one application -- you would have some problems trying to gather summary results for all of the applications that your system consists of.
-3. Soon you'll need to write a lot of other methods similar to `AssertTwoIntegersAreEqual()` -- the one we already have compares two integers for equality, but what if we wanted to check a different condition, e.g. that one integer is greater than another?
-What if we wanted to check equality not for integers, but for characters, strings, floats etc.?
+1. Soon you'll need to write a lot of other methods similar to `AssertTwoIntegersAreEqual()` -- the one we already have compares two integers for equality, but what if we wanted to check a different condition, e.g. that one integer is greater than another?
+What if we wanted to check the equality not for integers, but characters, strings, floats, etc.?
 What if we wanted to check some conditions on collections, e.g. that a collection is sorted or that all items in the collection are unique?
-4. Given a test fails, it would be hard to navigate from the commandline output to the corresponding line of the source in your IDE.
+1. Given a test fails, it would be hard to navigate from the command line output to the corresponding line of the source in your IDE.
 Wouldn't it be easier if you could click on the error message to take you immediately to the code where the failure occurred?

 For these and other reasons, advanced automated test frameworks were created such as CppUnit (for C++), JUnit (for Java) or NUnit (C#).
 Such frameworks are in principle based on the very idea that I sketched above, plus they make up for the deficiencies of our primitive approach.
 They derive their structure and functionality from Smalltalk's SUnit and are collectively referred to as **xUnit family** of test frameworks.

 To be honest, I can't wait to show you how the test we just wrote looks like when a test framework is used.
-But first let's recap what we've got in our straightforward approach to writing automated tests and introduce some terminology that will help us understand how automated test frameworks solve our issues:
+But first, let's recap what we've got in our straightforward approach to writing automated tests and introduce some terminology that will help us understand how automated test frameworks solve our issues:

 1. The `Main()` method serves as a **Test List** -- a place where it is decided which tests to run.
-2. The `Multiplication_ShouldResultInAMultiplicationOfTwoPassedNumbers()` method is a **Test Method**.
+1. The `Multiplication_ShouldResultInAMultiplicationOfTwoPassedNumbers()` method is a **Test Method**.
-3. The `AssertTwoIntegersAreEqual()` method is an **Assertion** -- a condition that, when not met, ends a test with failure.
+1. The `AssertTwoIntegersAreEqual()` method is an **Assertion** -- a condition that, when not met, ends a test with failure.

 To our joy, those three elements are present as well when we use a test framework.
 Moreover, they are far more advanced than what we have.
 To illustrate this, here is (finally!) the same test we wrote above, now using the [xUnit.Net](http://xunit.github.io/) test framework: